GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 };
 ~~~~~~~~~~~~~

-This interface and its methods only serve to return an instance of `TextureRTTI`, which derives from @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" and contains all the necessary RTTI information.
+This interface and its methods only serve to return an instance of `TextureRTTI`, which derives from @ref bs::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" and contains all the necessary RTTI information.
 You will also usually want to make the RTTI type a `friend` of the type so it can easily access its private and protected fields.

-A basic implementation of @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" must provide information about the type name, unique ID of the type, its base class (@ref BansheeEngine::IReflectable "IReflectable" if it doesn't derive from anything else), a way to create a new instance of the type and a list of fields with their getter/setter methods.
+A basic implementation of @ref bs::RTTIType<Type, BaseType, MyRTTIType> "RTTIType" must provide information about the type name, unique ID of the type, its base class (@ref bs::IReflectable "IReflectable" if it doesn't derive from anything else), a way to create a new instance of the type and a list of fields with their getter/setter methods.
 A simple one for our example `Texture` class might look like so:
 ~~~~~~~~~~~~~{.cpp}
 class TextureRTTI : public RTTIType<Texture, IReflectable, TextureRTTI> // Specify type the RTTI is for, its base type, and RTTI type itself
 {